 Introduction

 Bone structure is intensively studied in analyses concerned with functional anatomy because it is argued to be extremely plastic.
 While a genetic blueprint influences bone structure, it has been shown to adapt during life (and especially at an early ontogenetic stage) to its mechanical environment (Ruff et al. 2006).
 This was argued for trabecular bone, which reacts to loading with great accuracy and sensitivity (Barak et al. 2011).
-This was also argued for cortical bone, even though the latter is excepted to be less plastic, at least in part due to its lower remodeling rate (see review of Kivell, 2016).
-Comparative studies focusing on either trabeculae or cortical structure leveraged this great plasticity to associate structural phenotypes to lifestyles or functional uses of a limb.
-Because fossil bone cross-sections at mid-diaphysis were produced for over a century and a half (Kolb et al. 2015), a large number of mid-diaphyseal data related to extinct taxa was acquired, and successfully exploited for palaeobiological inferences (e.g., Germain & Laurin, 2005).
-Fossil three-dimensional (3D) trabecular architecture was much less investigated, as, to our knowledge, only few studies were published, which are all focussing on primates (DeSilva & Devlin 2012; Barak et al. 2013; Su et al. 2013; Skinner et al. 2015; Su & Carlson 2017; Ryan et al. 2018).
+This was also argued for cortical bone, even though the latter is expected to be less plastic, at least in part due to its lower remodeling rate (see review of Kivell, 2016).
+Comparative studies focusing on either trabeculae or cortical structure intend to leverage this great plasticity to associate structural phenotypes to lifestyles or functional uses of a limb.
+This has been achieved in some analyses (as recently exemplified by Georgiou et al. 2018; Ryan et al. 2018; Tsegai et al. 2018) but not all of them (see review of Kivell 2016), suggesting that some confounding factors are likely to be at play, and more generally that the approach is limited.
+For trabecular bone in particular, important intraspecific variation has been documented (e.g., in Pongo; Tsegai et al. 2013; Georgiou et al. 2018).
+Nevertheless, the fact that some analyses successfully distinguished ecological groups might indicate that broad differences of bone structure among lifestyles can exceed, at least in some cases, individual variability.
+Because fossil bone cross-sections at mid-diaphysis have been produced for over a century and a half (Kolb et al. 2015), a large number of mid-diaphyseal data related to extinct taxa have been acquired, and successfully exploited for palaeobiological inferences (e.g., Germain & Laurin, 2005).
+Fossil three-dimensional (3D) trabecular architecture has been much less investigated, as, to our knowledge, only few studies have been published, which are all focussing on primates (DeSilva & Devlin 2012; Barak et al. 2013; Su et al. 2013; Skinner et al. 2015; Su & Carlson 2017; Ryan et al. 2018).